 Sunday League runs throughout the curling season.
 The Sunday League Coordinator welcomes help of any kind, from once to weekly or special events.

-CYCA is introducing a $75 Volunteer Fee.
-This will be added to your registration dues, however, the $75 Volunteer Fee will be refunded after AGM (July 1st) if you volunteered and helped out with one or more of the volunteer selections found on the registration forms for these events
+Please note there is a $75 Volunteer Fee that will be added to your registration dues, however, the $75 Volunteer Fee will be refunded after AGM (July 1st) if you volunteered and helped out with one or more of the volunteer selections found on the registration forms for these events

 Our target group is youth curlers, male or female, who are between the ages of 11 and 20 who have participated in a Calgary and area curling club’s junior program for two or more years.
 With the age of Juniors set nationally at 20 and under as of January 1st of the current calendar year, registrations are accepted within this entire age category.
 Participants for this league tend to range from elementary, junior high and high school age.